Offshore balancing

 Offshore balancing is a strategic concept used in realist analysis in international relations.
 It describes a strategy in which a great power uses favored regional powers to check the rise of potentially-hostile powers.
 This strategy stands in contrast to the dominant grand strategy in the United States, liberal hegemony.
-Offshore balancing calls for the United States to withdraw from onshore positions and focus its offshore capabilities on the three key geopolitical regions of the world: Europe, the Persian Gulf, and Northeast Asia.
+Offshore balancing calls for the United States to withdraw from onshore positions and focus its offshore capabilities on the three key geopolitical regions of the world: East Asia, Europe, and the Persian Gulf.

 History

 Christopher Layne attributes the introduction of the term "offshore balancing" to himself in his 1997 article.
 Several experts on strategy, such as John Mearsheimer, Stephen Walt, Robert Pape, Andrew Latham, Patrick Porter, and Andrew Bacevich, have embraced the approach.
 They argue that offshore balancing has its historical roots in British grand strategy regarding Europe, which was eventually adopted and pursued by the United States and Japan at various points in their history.

 According to political scientist John Mearsheimer, in his University of Chicago "American Grand Strategy" class, offshore balancing was the strategy used by the United States in the 1930s and also in the 1980–1988 Iran–Iraq War.
 Mearsheimer argues that when the United States gave Lend-Lease aid to Britain in the 1940s, the United States engaged in offshore balancing by being the arsenal of democracy, not the fighter for it.

 That is consistent with offshore balancing because the United States initially did not want to commit American lives to the European conflict.
 The United States supported the losing side (Iraq) in the Iran–Iraq War to prevent the development of a regional hegemon, which could ultimately threaten American influence.
 Furthermore, offshore balancing can seem like isolationism when a rough balance of power in international relations exists, which was the case in the 1930s.
 It was also the strategy used during the Cold War between the United States and Soviet Union.